Hierarchical Relational Learning for Few-Shot Knowledge Graph Completion: Experiments

-\textbf{Few-shot KG completion methods}: This category of baselines are designed specifically for few-shot KG completion and have achieved state-of-the-art performance on NELL-One and Wiki-One datasets.
-For MetaR~\citep{MetaR} (both In-Train and Pre-Train) and FAAN~\citep{FAAN}, we directly report results obtained from the original papers.
-For GMatching~\citep{Gmatching}, we report the results provided by MetaR~\citep{MetaR} for both 1-shot and 5-shot.
-Because FSRL~\citep{FSRL} was initially reported in different experimental settings, where the candidate set is much smaller, we report the results re-implemented by FAAN~\citep{FAAN} under the same setting with other methods.
+\textbf{State-of-the-art few-shot KG completion methods}: GMatching~\citep{Gmatching}, MetaR~\citep{MetaR}, FAAN~\citep{FAAN} and FSRL~\citep{FSRL}.
+For MetaR (both In-Train and Pre-Train) and FAAN, we directly report results obtained from the original papers.
+For GMatching, we report the results provided by~\citep{MetaR} for both 1-shot and 5-shot.
+As FSRL was initially reported in different settings, where the candidate set is much smaller, we report the results re-implemented by~\citep{FAAN} under the same setting with other methods.
 Due to the fact that the reproduced results of GANA~\citep{GANA} is less competitive, we leave GANA out in our comparison.
+All reported results are produced based on the same experimental setting.